idollyAI-official/idolly-agent-server/readme.md

     *   The initial `image_prompt` is also generated based on the idol's persona and the chosen content theme.
 *   The generated post and images are saved, and a callback is made to the User Server.

-## 🧠 Idol Brain (Orchestrator) - Powered by LangGraph
+## 🧠 Idol Brain (Orchestrator)

-The "Idol Brain" is the central intelligence of the Idolly Agent Server, orchestrating complex AI tasks using **LangGraph**.
-LangGraph allows us to define stateful, multi-step agentic workflows as graphs.
-The primary workflows are:
+The "Idol Brain" is the central intelligence of the Idolly Agent Server, orchestrating complex AI tasks.

 ### 1. Idol Creation Workflow (`llm/workflows/idol_creation_graph.py`)
    This graph manages the creation of a new AI idol.